DataDog/hiring-engineers/answers.md

 ![app_key](./images/app_key.png)

 3) We will create a [my_dashboard.py](src/my_dashboard.py) file , here we are creating 3 graphs:
-- One to show Anomalies of our Mysql CPU performance
+- One showing Anomalies of our Mysql CPU performance
-- Two to [Rollup](https://docs.datadoghq.com/dashboards/functions/rollup/) and sum our `test:my_new_key` for the past hour
+- Second showing a [Rollup](https://docs.datadoghq.com/dashboards/functions/rollup/) and sum of our `test:my_new_key` values for the past hour
-- Three to average the count of our `test:my_new_key`
+- And our final graph will show the average the count of our `test:my_new_key`
 ```python
 from datadog import initialize, api